The mission driven institution has had eight leaders in its 101-year history.

 1945 - 1956

-Monsignor William T. Dillon, J.D., LL.D., co-founded the Delta Epsilon Sigma national honor society and started the preschool at SJC Brooklyn, now called the Dillon Child Study Center.
+Monsignor William T. Dillon, J.D., LL.D., co-founded the Delta Epsilon Sigma national honor society and started the preschool at our Brooklyn Campus, now called the Dillon Child Study Center.

 Archbishop Thomas E. Molloy, Ph.D., S.T.D.

 1921 - 1945

 Beloved by his students, Archbishop Thomas E. Molloy, Ph.D., S.T.D., was the College’s first philosophy professor.
 He was heralded as president for his undying dedication to the students.

 Bishop Charles E. McDonnell, D.D.